 A key goal for CUAMM is to bolster efforts to prevent and treat chronic diseases at the national level.
 Our integrated project for the prevention and treatment of diabetes and hypertension in the Iringa DC District and at the Tosamaganga Hospital proceeded in 2022, with the hospital acting as the district’s referral facility for the diagnosis and care of chronic patients and peripheral facilities supporting treatment and follow-up.

 Inauguration of hospital in Iringa.

-Started the “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.
+Launch of “Mothers and Children First” program to ensure access to safe deliveries and care for newborns in four African countries.

 Project for treatment of child malnutrition launched in Iringa and Njombe Regions.

 Launch of second phase of “Mothers and Children First: The First 1,000 Days” (the period from conception through a baby’s 2nd birthday), with a focus on nutrition.

 Italy’s Prime Minister awards CUAMM best partner in the field of nutrition.

 CUAMM becomes member of technical working groups on nutrition, maternal and child health, early development, chronic noncommunicable diseases and HIV.

 Test and Treat program for HIV prevention and treatment in Simiyu and Shinyanga Regions concluded; intervention focused on chronic diseases strengthened.